fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 puts a
 => 5
 ```
 `number` is scoped at the method definition level and `a`'s value is unchanged.
 Therefore, we proved that method definitions *cannot modify arguments passed in to them permanently*.
-The exception is when we perform some action on the argument that mutates the caller, we can in fact permanently alter variables __outside the method definition's scope__.
+The exception is when we perform some action on the argument that mutates the *caller*, we can in fact permanently alter variables __outside the method definition's scope__.
 ```
 a = [1, 2, 3]